A Fast, Analytic Empirical Model of the Gaia Data Release 3 Astrometric Orbit Catalog Selection Function

 \subsubsection{Empirical correction to analytic \ruwe\, prediction}

 The predicted astrometric excess noise in Equation \ref{eq:delta theta a0} and \ruwe\, in Equation \ref{eq:ruwe_G_a0_e_i} will generally be overestimates of the astrometric excess noise and \ruwe\, reported by \emph{Gaia}.
-The derivation of Equation \ref{eq:delta theta a0} assumes that the binary signal has not been erroneously absorbed into other astrometric terms (i.e., position, parallax, proper motion, or satellite pointing noise). \cite{Penoyre:2020} predicted that this erroneous absorption would happen frequently, often lowering the reported astrometric excess noise and \ruwe.
-With the NSS catalog, we confirm that the predicted astrometric excess noise $\delta \theta$ tends to be smaller than the actual $\delta \theta$ in the catalog by $\approx 60 - 70\%$ (Figure \ref{fig:aen_vs_predict}).
+The derivation of Equation \ref{eq:delta theta a0} assumes that the binary signal has not been erroneously attributed to other astrometric terms (i.e., position, parallax, proper motion, or satellite pointing noise). \cite{Penoyre:2020} predicted that this erroneous attribution would happen frequently, often lowering the reported astrometric excess noise and \ruwe.
+With the NSS catalog, we confirm that the predicted astrometric excess noise $\delta \theta$ tends to be larger than the actual $\delta \theta$ in the catalog by $\approx 60 - 70\%$.

-We calculate an empirical correction to rescale the analytic \ruwe\, prediction to match the actual \ruwe\, using the NSS catalog.
-The number of visibility periods used in the solution ($n_{vis}$) affects the size of the erroneous absorption.
-For smaller $n_{vis}$, the average size of the erroneous absorption is larger, and there is more scatter about this average; for larger $n_{vis}$, the average size of the erroneous absorption is smaller, and there is less scatter about this average (Figure \ref{fig:aen_vs_predict}).
+We calculate an empirical correction to rescale the analytic \ruwe\, prediction to match the \ruwe\, measured by fitting a single-star model to the simulated observations in the catalog of \cite{Kareem}.
+We use a catalog that includes a random subset of the birth population of binaries for which the orbital parameters are known and $\ruwe$ is calculated, but \emph{before} the $\ruwe > 1.4$ filter has been applied.
+For each simulated source in this catalog, we calculate $\delta \theta_{analytic}$ (the expected astrometric excess noise using Equation \ref{eq:delta theta a0}) and $\delta \theta_{fit}$ (the astrometric excess noise inferred from the \ruwe\, measured in the fitting procedure; Equation \ref{eq:delta theta ruwe}).
+The ratio $\delta \theta_{fit}/\delta \theta_{analytic}$ is the rescaling factor required to correct the analytic prediction of $\delta \theta$ to account for the erroneous attribution that occurs in the fitting process.
+Within each bin, we only consider sources with $\sigma_{AL} < a_0$ (as otherwise their orbits are not detectable), and sources with $\ruwe > 1.01$ (as otherwise the predicted value of $\delta \theta$ will be imaginary).